County Lines

 Spot the signs

-As with other forms of exploitation and abuse, there are things that we can look out for which might indicate that someone is involved in county lines.
+As with other forms of exploitation and abuse, there are things that we can look out for that might indicate that someone is involved in county lines.

 Children and young people may: